mayors-ic/mayors-ic.github.io/why-hpc-carpentry.md

-(something added comes at the expense of something else), and the languages/topics of the workshops was not particularly well matched for problems commonly encountered in HPC (hardcore number crunching and execution of large numbers of externally written programs and tools).
+(something added comes at the expense of something else), and the languages/topics of the workshops was not particularly well matched for problems commonly encountered in HPC (for instance, hardcore number crunching or execution of large numbers of externally written programs and tools).

 The HPC Carpentry lessons have been developed for instructors looking to teach introductory workshops on high-performance computing.